sthsuyash/CSIT_Labs/README.md

 # CSIT Labs

+<h2 style="font-size:3rem; font-weight:600;">Course: 2074-New Course</h2>

+## Description

-This repository contains all the lab codes necessary for CSIT students, currently in 3rd semester and will be updated.
+This is a code repository for all the major lab codes necessary for CSIT students according to semester in subject-wise format, currently in 4<sup>th</sup> semester and will be updated.

-- Updated course: 2074-New Course

 ## [1st Semester](/1st_Semester)